sara-sabr/github-evaluation/slide-one.md

 ### Team Researchers

 The following course should be taken by all team researchers.
-  - Git handbook
+  - Git handbook<sup>1</sup>
-  - Communicating using Markdowns
+  - Communicating using Markdowns<sup>1</sup>
-  - Uploading your project to GitHub
+  - Uploading your project to GitHub<sup>2</sup>
-  - GitHub Pages
+  - GitHub Pages<sup>3</sup>
-  - Managing merge conflicts
+  - Managing merge conflicts<sup>4</sup>
-  - Securing your workflows
+  - Securing your workflows<sup>5</sup>

 ### Why

-1. Git handbok and Markdowns are invaluables tools when working with Git and GitHub
+1. Invaluables tools when working with Git and GitHub
-2. A how to plan in deploying your project
+2. A how to plan in deploying your projects
-3. Will demontrate how to host your project on GitHub
+3. Demontrates how to host your project on GitHub
-4. Managing merge conflicts is *important* when working on the same file on two different branches
+4. Important when working on the same file on two different branches
 5. How to manage vulnerable dependencies and prevent exposing sensitive data